American Association of Family and Consumer Sciences

 Membership, the designer must have graduated with a degree in interior design from

 an accredited university.
-Accreditation does not necessarily mean FIDER accreditation
+Accreditation does not necessarily mean CIDA accreditation

-(see FIDER below).
+(see CIDA above).
 These members have yet to pass the NCIDQ exam (see NCIDQ below)

 .Among qualification requirements for Professional Membership, the designer must pass